 In accordance with ASC 730-10, research and development costs are expensed when incurred.
-Total research and development costs for the years ended June 30, 2015 and 2014 were \$134,319 and \$8,168 respectively.
+Total research and development costs for the years ended June 30, 2016 and 2015 were \$1,446,948 and \$134,319 respectively.

 The Company may apply for research and development tax concessions with the Australian Taxation Office on an annual basis.
 Although the amount is possible to estimate at year end, the Australian Taxation Office may reject or materially alter the claim amount.
 Accordingly, the Company does not recognize the benefit of the claim amount until cash receipt since collectability is not certain until such time.
 The tax concession is a refundable credit.
 If the Company has net income then the Company can receive the credit which reduces its income tax liability.
-If the Company has net losses then the Company may still receive a cash payment for the credit, however, the Company's net operating loss carryforwards are reduced by the gross equivalent loss that would produce the credit amount when the income tax rate is applied to that gross amount.
+If the Company has net losses, then the Company may still receive a cash payment for the credit, however, the Company's net operating loss carryforwards are reduced by the gross equivalent loss that would produce the credit amount when the income tax rate is applied to that gross amount.
 The concession is recognized as an income tax benefit, in operations, upon receipt.

-During the years ended June 30, 2015 and 2014, the Company applied for and received from the Australian Taxation Office a research and development tax credit in the amount of \$77,470 and \$48,267 respectively, which is reflected as an income tax benefit in the accompanying consolidated statements of operations and other comprehensive income (loss).
+During the years ended June 30, 2016 and 2015, the Company applied for and received from the Australian Taxation Office a research and development tax credit in the amount of \$72,538 and \$77,470 respectively, which is reflected as an income tax benefit in the accompanying consolidated statements of operations and comprehensive income (loss).